Chapter 3 Bottlenecks

 An individual trial in the experiment consisted of a brief presentation of a box with a line passing through it, like so:

-This was considered to be two objects, a box (with a gap) and a line.
+This was described as two objects, a box (with a gap) and a line.
 The participant knew they would have to make two of the judgments listed above, such as #1 and #2 or #1 and #3.
 Those two judgments could be either about one object (the box, or the line) or two objects (the box and the line).

 - Judgments about one object: #1 & #2 or #3 & #4